 Awnings that are 16' and over require an additional support to prevent torsion of the casing under the weight of the arms.
+Make sure that at least 2 bolts are fixed solidly to the center of a rafter for a secure installation of the center bracket.

-For a soffit installation, the required configuration is as follows:
+For a soffit installation, the required configuration is as follows :

-For a WALL INSTALLATION ONLY, make sure that the center support is aligned with the bottom chalk line.
+SOFFIT INSTALLATION: Make sure that the center support is aligned with the rear chalk line - rear of the side brackets.